 - May apply for Austudy, rent assistance and travel allowance while in full-time education

-Thanks to our sponsor TIMBERBITS, each enrolled student for 2016 will receive a $500 tool voucher at the commencement of term 1.
+Thanks to our sponsor TIMBERBITS, each enrolled student receives a woodwork starter kit at the commencement of term 1 valued at over $500.

-See below for details on Course Outline, Term Dates, Fees and Tutors for 2016
+See below for details on Course Outline, Term Dates, Fees and Tutors for 2019 and 2020

 TERM 1 - An introduction to Fine Woodworking